LRParser/How_to_make_a_text_summarizer/README.md

 # Key Notes to Get it Running

 Caveat - I've only gotten as far as training at the moment, training has been running on GPU for two days now.
-Key changes:
+Key changes/notes:

 * A parser was added for the Signal Media dataset referenced below named signal_media_parser.ipynb
-* User should take care to use Python 2.7, a requirement.txt file is provided
+* User should take care to use Python 2.7, a requirement.txt file is provided as an example configuratin
+* Misc import statements added to train.ipynb for numpy.
 * Users should take care not to use the latest Keras package as some functions have been moved to different namespaces.
 See requirements.txt

+# Order of Notebook Execution

+First run signal_media_parser.ipynb, with signalmedia-1m.jsonl in the directory where notebook is running Second run vocabulary_embedding.ipynb, with Glove files in ~/.keras/datasets Then you can run train.ipynb

 # Coding Challenge - Due Date - Thursday, March 23rd at 12 PM PST